-While many enjoy the reflective, spiritual and community aspects that are part of this month, they struggle with moodiness and fatigue, which they attribute to lack of food or water during the day.
+While many enjoy the reflective, spiritual and community aspects that are part of Ramadan, they struggle with moodiness and fatigue, which they attribute to lack of food or water during the day.
 The truth is that being “moody” and “tired” probably is the result of people experiencing withdrawals from addictive substances, dehydration, poor sleep, lack of exercise and eating poorly at sunset.

 The research is conclusive: fasting, when done right, is healing and restorative for your physical health.

 Here are some of the ways fasting can impact physical and mental health for the better.

 Autophagy is fundamental to the body cleaning, healing and rebuilding itself.
 When the body gets time off expending energy to digest food, it kicks on its rest and recovery system and starts to clean and heal itself of bacteria and viruses, dead and deteriorated cells and damaged proteins.
 A lack of autophagy is linked to most mental and physical health problems.⠀

 Inflammation is the root cause of many mental and physical health issues such as depression, anxiety, diabetes, autoimmune disease, multiple sclerosis and IBS.
 Fasting reduces monocytes in the blood, which are the cells that cause inflammation in the blood.⠀

 Fasting helps to stabilize cortisol and reduce stress, tension, anger, confusion and depression.
 Some might think that fasting makes them more tired and less focused but, scientifically speaking, abstaining from food and water for a certain period of the day cannot result in people feeling tired and less focused.
 What they are most likely describing is the first week of detoxing, or poor habits they adopt during the month of Ramadan, such as eating heavy late at night, staying up all night and not focusing on their hydration.
 If done right and with consideration, you will find yourself with more energy and more clarity.

 Learning and memory